DoSomething: Teens for Jeans

-Celebrities that have worked with the Teens for Jeans campaign include Nigel Barker,[3] Jay Sean,[4] Nikki Blonsky,[5] Chace Crawford,[6] David Archuleta, Ashley Greene, Justin Long, Demi Lovato, Rachel Crow, Drew Barrymore, Chloë Grace Moretz, Fifth Harmony, and The Vamps.
+Celebrities that have worked with the Teens for Jeans campaign include Nigel Barker, Jay Sean, Nikki Blonsky, Chace Crawford, David Archuleta, Ashley Greene, Justin Long, Demi Lovato, Rachel Crow, Drew Barrymore, Chloë Grace Moretz, Fifth Harmony, and The Vamps.

+Reboot Camp

+In partnership with blue California, dosomething.org created a camp to teach teenagers about mental health.

 Pregnancy Text

 DoSomething.org's Pregnancy Text, a campaign around teen pregnancy, turned young people's cell phones into "virtual babies."
 According to the organization's website, 132,782 young people used the Pregnancy Text to prank their friends with a phone baby to start the conversation about teen pregnancy.

 Diversify My Emoji

 DoSomething.org powered the petition that convinced Apple to create non-white emoji options.
 DoSomething.org Head of Campaigns Michaela Bethune told The Washington Post, Diversify My Emoji "demonstrates how online action, with the appropriate target, methods, scale, and platform, can achieve real offline impact."

 Get the Filter Out (GTFO)

 In 2015, DoSomething.org partnered with Truth, the nation's longest-running and most successful youth smoking prevention campaign, to encourage young people to clean up cigarette butts before they had the chance to harm wildlife or leach toxic chemicals into the environment.
 The organizations teamed up with rapper Jake Miller on a public service announcement.
 According to its website, young people cleaned up 3.7 million cigarette butts to protect the planet through the campaign.